-S117 Direction Application Relevance to this planning proposal Consistency with direction the satisfaction of the Director- General (or an officer of the Department nominated by the Director-General).
-For the purposes of a planning proposal, a relevant planning authority must not determine a flood planning level that is inconsistent with the Floodplain Development Manual 2005 (including the Guideline on Development Controls on Low Flood Risk Areas) unless a relevant planning authority provides adequate justification for the proposed departure from that Manual to the satisfaction of the Director-General (or an officer of the Department nominated by the Director- General).
+S117 Direction Application Relevance to this planning proposal Consistency with direction the satisfaction of the Director-General (or an officer of the Department nominated by the Director-General).
+For the purposes of a planning proposal, a relevant planning authority must not determine a flood planning level that is inconsistent with the Floodplain Development Manual 2005 (including the Guideline on Development Controls on Low Flood Risk Areas) unless a relevant planning authority provides adequate justification for the proposed departure from that Manual to the satisfaction of the Director-General (or an officer of the Department nominated by the Director-General).
 4.4 Planning for Bushfire Protection Applies when a relevant planning authority prepares a planning proposal that will affect, or is in proximity to land mapped as bushfire prone land.
 In the preparation of a planning proposal, the relevant planning authority must consult with the Commissioner of the NSW Rural Fire Service following receipt of a Gateway determination under section 56 of the Act, and prior to undertaking community consultation in satisfaction of section 57 of the Act, and take into account any comments so made.
 A planning proposal must: (a) have regard to Planning for Bushfire Protection 2006 , (b) introduce controls that avoid placing inappropriate developments in hazardous areas, and (c) ensure that bushfire hazard reduction is not prohibited within the APZ.
 A planning proposal must, where development is proposed, The planning proposal affects RU2 zoned land that may be mapped as bushfire prone land.
 This will be a consideration in any future application for detached dual occupancy.
-Consultation with the Commissioner of the NSW Rural Fire Service following receipt of a Gateway determination under section 56 of the Act will take place when the Gateway determination has been received.
-Given the precedent set by other NSW councils, it is assumed that any concerns RFS may have can be addressed.
-Including an additional land use as permitted with consent on the subject site will not impact on the existing planning controls that address the issue of bushfire hazard on rural land.
-Inconsistent pending consultation with RFS
+Consultation with the Commissioner of the NSW Rural Fire Service has taken place and the RFS advised on 8 February 2018 that is does not object to the planning proposal.
+It advised that all future applications for detached dual occupancy that are located on mapped bushfire prone lands will need to comply with Planning for Bushfire Protection, 2006 (as amended).
+This amended planning proposal will not impact on the existing planning controls that address the issue of bushfire hazard on rural land.
+Further consultation with RFS is anticipated once an amended gateway has Consistent.

-S117 Direction Application Relevance to this planning proposal Consistency with direction comply with the following provisions, as appropriate: (a) provide an Asset Protection Zone (APZ) incorporating at a minimum: (i) an Inner Protection Area bounded by a perimeter road or reserve which circumscribes the hazard side of the land intended for development and has a building line consistent with the incorporation of an APZ, within the property, and (ii) an Outer Protection Area managed for hazard reduction and located on the bushland side of the perimeter road, (b) for infill development (that is development within an already subdivided area), where an appropriate APZ cannot be achieved, provide for an appropriate performance standard, in consultation with the NSW Rural Fire Service.
-If the provisions of the planning proposal permit Special Fire Protection Purposes (as defined under section 100B of the Rural Fires Act 1997), the APZ provisions must be complied with, (c) contain provisions for two- way access roads which link to perimeter roads and/or to fire trail networks, (d) contain provisions for adequate water supply for firefighting purposes, (e) minimise the perimeter of the area of land interfacing the hazard which may be developed, (f) introduce controls on the placement of combustible materials in the Inner
+S117 Direction Application Relevance to this planning proposal Consistency with direction S117 Direction comply with the following provisions, as appropriate: (a) provide an Asset Protection Zone (APZ) incorporating at a minimum: (i) an Inner Protection Area bounded by a perimeter road or reserve which circumscribes the hazard side of the land intended for development and has a building line consistent with the incorporation of an APZ, within the property, and (ii) an Outer Protection Area managed for hazard reduction and located on the bushland side of the perimeter road, (b) for infill development (that is development within an already subdivided area), where an appropriate APZ cannot be achieved, provide for an appropriate performance standard, in consultation with the NSW Rural Fire Service.
+If the provisions of the planning proposal permit Special Fire Protection Purposes (as defined under section 100B of the Rural Fires Act 1997), the APZ provisions must be complied with, (c) contain provisions for two-way access roads which link to perimeter roads and/or to fire trail networks, (d) contain provisions for adequate water supply for firefighting purposes, (e) minimise the perimeter of the area of land interfacing been issued.
+No additional concerns are expected. the hazard which may be developed, (f) introduce controls on the placement of combustible materials in the Inner